charming-art/charming/README.md

 <a name="prop-mode" href="#prop-mode">#</a> app.**prop**(_"mode"_)

-Returns the rendering mode of the app, which is only for app with a [terminal](#cm-terminal) renderer.
+Returns the rendering mode of this app, which is only for app with a [terminal](#cm-terminal) renderer.

 ```js
 const app = cm.app({ renderer: await cm.terminal() });